Cariboo Fire Centre urges caution with open burning - BC Local News

 “It’s not a big surprise and we are expecting there to be reports.
 Through the winter we have been receiving them and have been filing them to a point until the snow melts and we can respond.”

-Sherlock encouraged people at the Miocene meeting to report anything that is fire-related that they see through the regular 1-800-663-5555 toll free number or *5555 on a cell phone.
+Sherlock encouraged people at the Miocene meeting to report anything they see through the regular 1-800-663-5555 toll free number or *5555 on a cell phone.

 The Cariboo Fire Centre stretches from Loon Lake near Clinton in the south to the Cottonwood River near Quesnel in the north, and from Tweedsmuir Provincial Park in the west to Wells Gray Provincial Park in the east.